kubeshop/testkube/docs/docs/articles/argocd-integration.md

 ### 3. Install a “Hello Kubernetes!” application in your cluster.

-We will create a YAML file for a simple “Hello Kubernetes” application that we will create our integration tests against.
+We will create a YAML file for a simple `Hello Kubernetes` application that we will create our integration tests against.

-Create the following Deployment file:
+Create the following `Deployment` file:

 ```yaml title="hello-kubernetes.yaml"
 apiVersion: v1